aurelienmerz/SaucyWavesMidiSynth/README.md

 # Saucy Waves Synth

 ## Getting Started
-This guide assumes you have a machine equipped with XCode 10.2 or higher, Projucer from JUCE 5.4.3 or higher and the Maximilian framework https://github.com/micknoise/Maximilian.
+This guide assumes you have a machine equipped with XCode 10.2 or higher, Projucer from JUCE 5.4.3 or higher and the [Maximilian framework](https://github.com/micknoise/Maximilian).

 ## Installation
 1. Download repository on your machine